maurya-ashutosh02/gdg/README.md

 # GDG Project

+THIS PROJECT WAS A MADE IN GEN AI HACKATAHON LUCKNOW ORGANISED BY GOOGLE DEVELOPERS GROUP

 This repository contains a Python application for interacting with research papers using AI-powered features.
 The project is organized as follows:

 ## Project Structure